 The Resolution Process

 A resolution is a proposed change of AMSA’s policies that is considered by the House of Delegates at AMSA’s Annual Convention and Exposition.
-The 2020 House of Delegates resolutions are available to view below.
-See what changes are being proposed this year, and leave your comments!
+View the proposed resolutions for 2021 below, submit your comments, and join us at AMSACon to vote in the House of Delegates.

 When AMSA members want to change one of AMSA’s policies, they submit a resolution.
 A resolution is a proposed change of AMSA’s policies that is considered by AMSA’s House of Delegates at National Convention.
 Every member of AMSA can write and submit resolutions to the HOD.
 Resolutions are a fundamental way in which the members of AMSA express their ownership of the association.
 Every member’s voice is heard and anyone can change AMSA.